syncfusion/blazor-docs/src/notifications/toast/how-to/show-different-types-of-toast.md

----
-title: "Blazor Toast Notification | Show different types of toast"
-component: "Toast"
-description: "This section explains creating different types of Blazor Toast component is displayed on a screen."
----

 # Show different types of toast

 The Blazor toast has the following predefined styles that can be defined using the `CssClass` property for achieving different types of toast: